statamic/docs/content/collections/docs/laravel-herd.md

     <figcaption>Hot pink and sweet lookin' 💅</figcaption>
 </figure>

-For a more in-depth guide on using the CLI and all of its options, have a look at [its docs](/cli).

 ## Access the site

 Sweet, if you did all the previous steps you should now be able to open your site at  `http://your-project-name.test`.